Editing with the Internal Editor

 IndentIcon

 Increases the indent level of the current paragraph, or selected paragraphs (i.e. moves them to the right).
-N.B.
-This indents the whole paragraph, not just the first line.
+Note: This indents the whole paragraph, not just the first line.

 Outdent